RE-DOCTOR-AI/iOS-SDK-Docuemntation/README.md

 In case you have imperial measurement system in your apps you can convert that data to metric.

 ##### Process duration
-Remember that process of measurement lasts for 40 seconds.
+Remember that process of measurement can lasts up to 60 seconds but normally it should be around 40 seconds.

 ### Troubleshooting
 Debug release of SDK writes some outputs to logs so you can see if there are any issues.